ryanking13/go-SRT/README.md

 # go-SRT

+**DISCLAIMER: This repository is not actively maintained, some APIs might not work.
+Please check [SRT](https://github.com/ryanking13/SRT) if you need WORKING library.**

 SRT(Super Rapid Train) application golang wrapper

 This project was inspired from [korail2](https://github.com/carpedm20/korail2) of [carpedm20](https://github.com/carpedm20) and [SRT](https://github.com/ryanking13/SRT) of myself.